South Port New Zealand Limited Analysis

 Performance

-The following information was extracted from South Port New Zealand Limited's Full Year results, released on 23 August 2024:
+The following information was extracted from South Port New Zealand Limited's Half Year results, released on 14 February 2025: